angelo59930/List-Location/README.md

-# Proyect List of location in React-Native
+# Proyect List of location with React-Native
 the goal of this project is lear how to use:
 - Mapview
 - Modal